timlawrenz/bug-free-octo-guide/docs/phase-1/README.md

-# Phase 1: Command-Line Context Analysis
+# Phase 1: A Tool-Based Agent for Context Analysis

-This phase transforms a high-level feature idea into a detailed, project-specific technical specification (PRD) and a set of actionable engineering tickets.
-The key to this phase is a **pre-analysis step** that makes the agent context-aware, ensuring the generated PRD is grounded in the reality of the target codebase.
+This phase focuses on creating a robust, tool-based agent that can analyze a remote Git repository to provide context for future development tasks.

 ## Architecture